Industry fees and levies

 Non payment of your levy or failure to notify APRA in relation to an invoice dispute by the due date, will result in a late payment fee.

 This charge (also known as a Finance Charge) will be reflected on the monthly statement and should be settled immediately.

 The late fee is charged at 20 per cent per annum, calculated daily and applied twice monthly.

-APRA may waive your levy under specific and limited circumstances.
-If you wish to request a waiver, please submit a formal request to:
+APRA may waive levy under specific and limited circumstances.
+Submit a formal request to: